 9.1.
-In the event, for example of stopped trading by the third party, disturbances in the market or in the Investment Firm's own systems, e.g. due to outages or deficient access in technical systems, it may be impossible or inappropriate to execute orders in any of the ways stated in the Policy.
+In the event of disturbances in the market or in Investment Firm's own systems, e.g. due to outages or deficient access in technical systems, it may be impossible or inappropriate to execute orders in any of the ways stated in the Policy.
 The Investment Firm will thereupon undertake all reasonable measures in order to otherwise achieve the best possible result for the Client.